ThanhTang22/01_Practice_CSS/README.md

 You can use HTML forms to collect information from people who visit your webpage.

 In this course, you'll learn HTML forms by building a signup page.
 You'll learn how to control what types of data people can type into your form, and some new CSS tools for styling your page.

+## 05 Survey Form

+This is one of the required projects to earn your certification.

+For this project, you will build a survey form to collect data form your users.